 Technicians that have been providing service for years have undoubtedly seen plenty of interesting service calls.
 They range anywhere from simple user errors to complicated repairs.
 It might even make their jobs easier if we knew a couple of their tricks so we can avoid unnecessary ticket submissions.

 We compiled a list of popular and interesting questions that give some insight into the life of a service technician.
-Meet Will and Josh.
-They have each been with ASE for over ten years, and they’re going to walk us through some of the common and obscure questions they’ve been answering over the years.
+They will be answered by Josh Naron - ASE Direct Service Manager who has been with ASE for 15 years.
+He is going to walk us through some of the common and obscure questions that he has been answering over the years.

 1. Describe what you do at work?